Local students showcase engineering skills at Navy Bridge Building Challenge

 |0

-This work, Local students showcase engineering skills at Navy Bridge Building Challenge [Image 5 of 5], by Scott Pittman, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Local students showcase engineering skills at Navy Bridge Building Challenge, by Frank Kaminski, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.